peterhinch/micropython-micropower/HARDWARE.md

 hardware as described above.
 Similar results can be expected for a D series with the switchable 3.3V regulator turned on only when required.

+I tested a Pyboard D in a WBUS_DIP28 adaptor powered from a LiPo battery.
+The board ran a modified version of `ds_test.py` which woke only from RTC alarms.
+Current consumption between wakeups was 23.6μA.

 The capacity of small batteries is measured in milliamp hours (mAH), a measure of electric charge.
 For purposes of measurement on the Pyboard this is rather a large unit, and milliamp seconds (mAS) or millicoulomb is used here.